 Lisa Jean Moore

-Lisa Jean Moore is a medical sociologist and professor of sociology and gender studies at Purchase College, State University of New York.
+Lisa Jean Moore is a medical sociologist and SUNY Distinguished Professor of Sociology and Gender Studies at Purchase College, State University of New York.
 Her scholarship is located at the intersections of sociology of health and medicine, science and technology studies, feminist studies, animal studies, and body studies.

 More About Me